 All clients are offered a no-charge initial consultation that lasts approximately 30-40 minutes.
 This gives us time to meet and discuss in detail what change you are looking for help with and your expectations of therapy.
 You have the opportunity to discover more about the choice of therapy options available, to ask questions about any doubts or concerns you might have, and to really work out if this is for you.
 Most importantly it gives you the chance to decide if I am the right therapist for you, and allows us to agree how to work most effectively together to achieve the very best outcome for you.

 All therapy sessions are by appointment only and last 50-55 minutes.
-Standard rate appointments are bookable between the hours of 9.30am and 5.30pm, at a cost £65.
-Premium rate appointments can also be made between 6.00pm and 8.00pm and cost £75.00.
+Standard rate appointments take place between the hours of 9.30am and 6.00pm, at a cost of £65.00 Appointments can also be made between 6.00pm and 8.00pm and are charged at a premium rate of £75.00.
 Appointments where more than one person attends, e.g. couples or families, are also charged at premium rate.

 There is no 'typical' number of sessions as everyone's needs are different.
 How long it takes to reach a successful outcome depends on the complexity of what you want to change.
 Talking therapy alone can be very effective for dealing with emotional issues or relationship difficulties.
 If you decide to try hypnotherapy, this is proven to be a quicker route to finding and addressing deep-rooted issues than through conventional counselling methods because we are able to work with the less-resistant subconscious mind,